Gandhi and His Spinning Wheel: The Story Behind an Iconic Photo

 Of the most famous portrait Bourke-White ever made of Gandhi, meanwhile, the memo to LIFE’s editors simply states: “Gh. [a common shorthand for Gandhi in the notes] reading clippings — spinning wheel in foreground, which he has just finished using.
 It would be impossible to exaggerate the reverence in which Gh’s ‘own personal spinning wheel’ is held in the ashram.”

-Here, on the anniversary of Gandhi’s assassination — he was shot dead (Jan.
-30, 1948) by a Hindu nationalist named Nathuram Godse who felt that the apostle of non-violence was, somehow, catering to Muslims in India — LIFE republishes Bourke-White’s great portrait, as well as other images of Gandhi from the same assignment.
+Here, on Gandhi’s 145th birthday (b.
+Oct.
+2, 1869), LIFE republishes Bourke-White’s great portrait, as well as other images of Gandhi from the same assignment.
 We’ve also included the page spreads of the “Indian Leaders” article that ran in May 1946.

 A final note: Like many photographers, Bourke-White was not above occasionally allowing herself the liberty of a playful self-portrait.
 Here she is, then — the legendary photojournalist in India, posing with a loom of her own.